 for that useless, depleted black dirt of Russia which was frozen hard as

-a rock for about half of each year.
+a rock for about eight months of each year.

 Possibly even more foolish than Napoleon